Sack non-performing MDCEs, regional ministers - Group

 Source: GNA

-Oti Region Positive Thinkers Youth Group has appealed to President Akufo-Addo to avoid re-appointing Nana Kwasi Owusu-Yeboah, Oti Regional Minister and other non-performing Municipal and District Chief Executives (MDCEs) for the region.
+Oti Region Positive Thinkers Youth Group has appealed to President Akufo-Addo to avoid re-appointing Nana Kwasi Owusu-Yeboa, Oti Regional Minister and other non-performing Municipal and District Chief Executives (MDCEs) for the region.

 The Group, which is a youth wing of the New Patriotic Party (NPP), requested the President not to renew the mandate of the appointees if he wanted to expedite development of the region.